-The CAI's Advertising Messaging and Content Principle requires Participants to commit that 100% of their "advertising directed primarily to children under 12 years of age" in media covered by the program will be for the promotion of better-for-you products, or that they will not direct advertising to children under 12.
+The CAI's Advertising Messaging and Content Principle requires Participants to commit that 100% of their advertising directed primarily to children under 12 years of age, in media covered by the program, will be for the promotion of better-for-you products, or to commit that they will not direct advertising to children under 12.

 In the case of a measured medium, such as television, Participants use a threshold definition of "advertising directed primarily to children" that is tied to audience composition percentages.
-These audience composition percentages are derived from third-party measurements, such as BBM Nielsen or ComScore for Internet, supplemented in many cases by a company's existing corporate policies and procedures.
-Most CAI Participants have committed to definitions of advertising to children as advertising in programming for which the percentage of viewers who are children under 12 is greater than 35, as shown in the following table.
+These audience composition percentages are derived from third-party measurements, such as Numeris for broadcast or ComScore for Internet, and are supplemented in many cases by a company's existing corporate policies and procedures.
+Most CAI Participants have committed to definitions of advertising to children as advertising that appears in programming for which the percentage of viewers who are children under 12 is greater than 35, as shown in the following table.